airchains-network/rollup-cosmwasm/README.md

 ## Features

-- **EVM Compatibility**: Allows Ethereum smart contracts to run seamlessly on Cosmos.
+- **Smart Contract Compatibility**: Allows smart contracts to run seamlessly on Cosmos.
 - **Scalability**: Leverages Cosmos' scalability features for enhanced performance.
 - **Interoperability**: Connects easily with other chains in the Cosmos network.